klimarichard/project_euler/src/problems_51-75/README.md

 the encrypted ASCII codes, and the knowledge that the plain text must contain common English words, decrypt the message and find the sum of the ASCII values in the original text.

+### 60 - Prime pair sets
+The primes `3`, `7`, `109`, and `673`, are quite remarkable.
+By taking any two primes and concatenating them in any order the result will always be prime.
+For example, taking `7` and `109`, both `7109` and `1097` are prime.
+The sum of these four primes, `792`, represents the lowest sum for a set of four primes with this property.\
+\
+Find the lowest sum for a set of five primes for which any two primes concatenate to produce another prime.